-Schedule ED, Credit for Qualified Education Expenses, allows you to figure the amount of credit that you may claim for qualified education expenses for your student or students who were in kindergarten through twelfth grade during the tax year.
+Schedule ED, Credit for Qualified Education Expenses, allows you to figure the amount of credit that you may claim for qualified education expenses paid for your students who were in kindergarten through twelfth grade during the tax year.

-You may claim this credit on Line 21b of your Form IL-1040, Illinois Individual Income Tax Return.
+You may claim this credit on Line 21b of your Form IL-1040, Individual Income Tax Return.